 Hike or Bike Acadia National Park

-In Maine’s Acadia National Park, immerse yourselves in iconic New England landscapes.
+Immerse yourselves in the iconic landscapes of Maine’s Acadia National Park, one of the best places to visit in New England.
 Exploring Acadia’s sea-splashed rocky coasts, forests, cliffs, and Cadillac Mountain, the tallest on the Atlantic Coast, is one of the best things to do in New England with energetic teens.

 On a hike or bike ride along the two-mile Ocean Path Trail, you can stop to swim at Sand Beach and witness the power of the sea at Thunder Hole.